cert-manager/website/content/en/docs/configuration/external.md

   for cloud native/hybrid environments.

 - [awskms-issuer](https://github.com/Skyscanner/kms-issuer): Used to request
-  certificates signed using an [AWS KMS](https://aws.amazon.com/kms/) asymetric key.
+  certificates signed using an [AWS KMS](https://aws.amazon.com/kms/) asymmetric key.

 To create your own external issuer type, please follow the guidance in the